Overview

 Endpoint

-For your server endpoint will be:
+For your server, the endpoint will be:

 https://{your_server_id}.api.sellercloud.com/rest/api/QueuedJobs/OutputFile/{id}